 Providing your pension scheme provider agrees, there is no limit on the amount you can put into your pension.
 The tax relief you can get may be limited, however, and you should remember that once your money has been saved into a pension there are strict rules on how much you can take out and when you can take it.
 Heavy penalties can apply if you break these rules.

 You can save in more than one pension scheme at the same time, for example, in both a personal pension and an occupational pension.

 One point to note is that if you are a low-earner, you may wish to check which type of pension scheme your employer uses.
-If they use a ‘relief at source’ arrangement, the pension provider claims 20p tax relief back from HM Revenue and Customs (HMRC) for every 80p of your contribution received – no matter what the level of your earnings.
+If they use a ‘relief at source’ arrangement, the pension provider claims 20p tax relief back from HM Revenue & Customs (HMRC) for every 80p of your contribution received – no matter what the level of your earnings.
 This means that when you contribute 80p, £1 goes into your pension pot.
-Some pension providers do not use this method, and use a different approach to tax relief (called ‘net pay arrangements’), meaning employees do not get any tax relief if their earnings are less than their personal allowance, which is £11,850 in 2018/19.
+Some pension providers do not use this method, and use a different approach to tax relief (called ‘net pay arrangements’), meaning employees do not get any tax relief if their earnings are less than their personal allowance, which is £12,500 in 2019/20.

 Generally, the earliest you can take your personal pension is at age 55, although it is possible this age may increase once state retirement age increases.